IIT-EnergySystemModels/openTEPES/README.md

 The model also allows a representation of the **hydro system** based on volume and water inflow data, considering the water stream topology (**hydro cascade basins**).
 If they are unavailable, it runs using an energy-based representation of the hydro system.

-Also, it includes a **Power-to-Hydrogen (P2H2)** representation, with hydrogen demand satisfied by electrolyzer-produced hydrogen (electricity consumed to produce hydrogen) and a hydrogen network to distribute it.
-Besides, it includes a **Power-to-Heat (P2H)** representation, with heat demand satisfied by heat pump or electric heater (electricity-consuming) production, and a heat network to distribute the heat.
+It also includes a **Power-to-Hydrogen (P2H2)** representation, with hydrogen demand satisfied by electrolyzer-produced hydrogen (electricity consumed to produce hydrogen) and a hydrogen network to distribute it, and a **Power-to-Heat (P2H)** representation, with heat demand satisfied by heat pump or electric heater (electricity-consuming) production and a heat network to distribute the heat.
 If they are unavailable, it runs on just the other energy carriers.
 The main results of the model can be structured into these topics:

 - **Investment**: (generation, storage, hydro reservoirs, electric lines, hydrogen pipelines, and heat pipes) investment decisions and cost